kelechi-aims/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs contains command for deleting file ending with a character in a current working directory 102-tree contains command for creating tree of directories 103-commas contains command for task-18 of shell basics
+101-clean_emacs contains command for deleting file ending with a character in a current working directory 102-tree contains command for creating tree of directories 103-commas contains command for task-18 of shell basics school.mgc contains command for task-19 of shell basics